 In addition to these two features, iPadOS 15 is also getting the Translate app.
 Much like what we saw last year, it works offline, which is an advantage over Google’s offering.

 Beyond these familiar features, the new iPad operating system will also get more multitasking-friendly.
-This is because betting into split-view mode will be made simpler.
+This is because getting into split-view mode will be made simpler.
 Something new called the “shelf” feature, which gives you easy access to all open windows of an app, or even split-view app pairs.

 And finally, there’s Quick Note.
 This essentially makes the Note app a system-wide feature, letting you take notes while using any other app.